Skystorm's Post Production Supervisor, Warren Williams, and Senior Editor, Jason Chamberlain, unpacking the SAN. …

 “Time is money,” said Benjamin Franklin.
 Time costs money and money buys time—this is the way the world of business operates, especially in the entertainment industry.
-While someone may have the finest vision, a vision cannot be realized without the proper resources.
-Budget cutting must be done wisely and strategically so as to not kill the entire concept of the project.
+While someone may have an incredible vision, a vision cannot be realized without the proper resources.
+Budget cutting must be done wisely and strategically to not kill the entire concept of the project.

 How much do you and the client discuss budgeting before getting started on production?

 Budget is one of the first questions we ask when facing any new project.
 We can quickly establish the reality of the situation and start planning our creative accordingly.